Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool generates a hardened YDB config from a static-node config, and distinguishes it from sibling tools by positioning it as a preparation step before write/apply.
+The description clearly states the tool generates a hardened YDB config from the static-node config, which is a specific verb-resource pair.
+It also distinguishes from sibling tools by noting it is a preparation step before local_ydb_write_dynamic_auth_config and local_ydb_apply_auth_hardening.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.